-In 2019, the Young Scientists competition is held for to 31st time.
+In 2020, the Young Scientists competition will be held for to 32nd time.
 Once again, there are prizes for more than 300.000 DKK, special prizes from sponsors and participation at international science contests like Intel ISEF and EUCYS at stake.

 Young Scientists is an opportunity to dive in to a specific subject, gain unique experiences, make the world a better place - and perhaps even win one of the big prizes!